maxitron93/djangoREST/README.md

 The GenericAPIView class is often used with Mixins - classes that provide further pre-built functionality to our views.
 Mixin classes provide <strong>action methods</strong> such as ```.list()``` or ```.create()``` rather than defining the handler methods, such as ```.get()``` or ```.post()``` directly, as we did using the APIView class.

+#### Concrete View Classes

+Extension of the GenericAPIView class and this Mixins that offer the functionality that the class is meant to provide.

+For example, RetrieveUpdateAPIView will extend the <strong>GenericAPIView</strong> class plus both <strong>RetrieveModelMixin</strong> and <strong>UpdateModelMixin</strong>.

+These are the fastest to write, and fastest to read, but are also the most 'magica'.
+It's important to know how they can be used, and how they can be customised when needed.